DartmouthSpacePhys/rtd_fileplayer/README.md

 Playing back digitized data with "-g"
 ------------------------------------
 If you want to inspect a digitized file, it's important to note that the rate at which the digitized data was originally acquired is important.
 If, for example, the data were acquired at a 20kHz sample rate, you might consider setting the RTD outputsize to 4096 and the acquisition size to 8192.
-This also changes the rtd monitor file to "/tmp/rtd/latest_acquisition.data" so that prtd can process the data.

 Endianness issues
 -----------------